-Keeping in mind; each time you remove the crock pot’s lid, you will lose heat and it will take more time.
+Keeping in mind; each time you remove the slow cooker lid, you will lose heat and it will take more time.

 Save the Meaty Ham Bone and Juices

-I look forward to making ham this way every time Easter and Christmas roll around!
+I look forward to making ham this way every time Easter Dinner and Christmas Day roll around!

 However, for a weeknight meal, I use a small ham for an effortless dinner anytime of the year, you don’t have to wait for a special occasion.

-I hope you have a chance to give this recipe a try.
+I hope you have a chance to give this easy recipe a try.
 For me, it is the best way to make a succulent ham and it is a Holiday recipe to keep.

 Ultimate Holiday Ham